rogerhyam/wfo-backbone-management/green_book/README.md

 ### ex Authorship

-The code allows the author who validly publishes a name to acknowledge a previous author who published name but not validly:
+The code allows the author(s) who validly publishes a name to acknowledge a previous author(s) who published the name but not validly:

 >A name of a new taxon is attributed to the author(s) of the publication in which it appears when the name was ascribed to a different author or different authors but the validating description or diagnosis was neither ascribed to nor unequivocally associated with that author or those authors.
 A new combination, name at new rank, or replacement name is attributed to the author(s) of the publication in which it appears, although it was ascribed to a different author or different authors, when no separate statement was made that one or more of those authors contributed in some way to that publication.
 However, in both cases authorship as ascribed, followed by “ex”, **may** be inserted before the name(s) of the publishing author(s).
 (Article 46.5)